Otto Strasser

 Otto Johann Maximilian Strasser (also Straßer, see ß; 10 September 1897 – 27 August 1974) was a German politician and an early member of the Nazi Party.
-Otto Strasser, together with his brother Gregor Strasser, was a leading member of the party's left-wing faction, and broke from the party due to disputes with the dominant Hitlerite faction.
+Otto Strasser, together with his brother Gregor Strasser, was a leading member of the party's more radical wing, whose ideology became known as Strasserism, and broke from the party due to disputes with the dominant Hitlerite faction.
 He formed the Black Front, a group intended to split the Nazi Party and take it from the grasp of Hitler.
-This group also functioned during his exile and World War II as a secret opposition group (Strasserism).
+During his exile and World War II, this group also functioned as a secret opposition group.

-Career
+Biography

+Early life and World War I

 Born at Bad Windsheim, Strasser was the son of a Catholic judicial officer who lived in the Upper Bavarian market town of Geisenfeld.
-Strasser took an active part in World War I (1914-1918).
+Strasser took an active part in World War I (1914–1918).
 On 2 August 1914, he joined the Bavarian Army as a volunteer.
 He rose through the ranks to lieutenant and was twice wounded.

+Freikorps and SPD (1919–1920)

 He returned to Germany in 1919, where he served in the Freikorps that in May 1919 put down the Bavarian Soviet Republic, which was organized on the principles of workers' councils.
-About this time he joined the Social Democratic Party.
+About this time, he joined the Social Democratic Party.

+In 1920, he participated in the opposition to the Kapp Putsch.
+Still, he grew increasingly alienated from his party's reformist stance, particularly when it put down a workers' uprising in the Ruhr, and he left the party later that year.

+Nazi Party (1925–1930)

-In 1920, he participated in the opposition to the Kapp Putsch, but he grew increasingly alienated with his party's reformist stance, particularly when it put down a workers' uprising in the Ruhr, and he left the party later that year.
-In 1925, he joined the National Socialist German Workers' Party (NSDAP), in which his brother, Gregor, had been a member for several years, and worked for its newspaper as a journalist, ultimately taking it over with his brother.
+In 1925, he joined the National Socialist German Workers' Party (NSDAP), in which his brother, Gregor, had been a member for several years and worked for its newspaper as a journalist, ultimately taking it over with his brother.
 He focused particularly on the socialist elements of the party's program and led the party's faction in northern Germany together with his brother and Joseph Goebbels.
 His faction advocated support for ideologically Nazi unions, profit-sharing and – despite acknowledged differences – closer ties with the Soviet Union.

 Despite disagreements with Hitler, the Strassers did not represent a radical wing opposed to the party mainstream.
 Gottfried Feder was more radical and held great favour at the time.
-The Strassers were extremely influential within the party but the Strasserist programme was defeated at the Bamberg Conference of 1926.
-Otto Strasser, along with Gregor, continued as a leading Left Nazi within the party until he was expelled from the NSDAP in 1930.
+The Strassers were extremely influential within the party, but the Strasserist programme was defeated at the Bamberg Conference of 1926.
+Otto Strasser, along with Gregor, continued as a leaning Left Nazi within the party until he seceded from the NSDAP in 1930 following an aggressive attack led by Joseph Goebbels at a General Assembly on June 30, resulting in his expulsion from the meeting.